d1videbyzero/SANS-Holiday-Hack-2023/README.md

 ### Solution

 This challenge has many similarities with the camera access challenge.
-We are again in the satellite client desktop environment using the Consumer Test Tool.
+We are again in the satellite client desktop environment using the Consumer Test Tool (make sure you set up wireguard too).
 You may have noticed a "missile targeting system" app in the Apps Launcher Service when going through the camera access challenge.
 This is exactly what we need to use for this challenge.
 Start the app and connect to it just as we did with the camera app in the camera access challenge.

 #### SQL Injection